What is hypermetropia (farsightedness)?

 Are there Different Types of Hypermetropia?

-There are, in fact, several different categorizations of hyperopia, depending on the root causes and how advanced the condition is.
+There are, several different categorizations of hyperopia, depending on the root causes and how advanced the condition is.
 Below are the four main forms of hyperopia.

 - Latent Hyperopia – When in it's early stages, and not yet fully developed.
 At this point, symptoms are just beginning to appear, and may not even be noticeable unless actively looking for them.
 It's at this stage where even a small amount of squinting is enough to correct the blurry vision.